|

 consisted of "the three estates": those who fought (the aristocracy or

-landed gentry), those who prayed (the church), and those who worked (the
+landed gentry), those who prayed (church officials), and those who worked (peasants).
+This had come down from the ancient British

 warriors, Druids and commons observed by Caesar.
-By the Restoration, however, society was less organized by division of
+By the Restoration, however,

 The New Science

-begins with the belief that we can learn more from nature than from our
+irreverence for literature--the belief that we can learn more from

-centrality to the data supplied by the senses.
-The fellows of the Royal
+the data supplied by the senses.
+As

-Sprat at one point in his History, feel surest when
+Sprat observes at one point in his

 inquiring into “things” that can “be brought within their own touch and